Slackadays/Clipboard/README.md

 - Customize the <img src="documentation/readme-assets/eyecandy.svg" height="16px" alt="eye candy"/> to your complete viewing pleasure,
 - And tons more!

-Did we also mention that it's one hundred percent free and open source?
-Oh yeah, that too!
+Best of all, it's also one hundred percent free and open source.

 <br>